From Designed Obsolescence to Sustainable Technology Design

 - a review of (historical) design cases as to how sustainability related or similar values and principles have been applied in products or concepts (poster: The Long Tail in the ICT Design Space, 2018)

-- 'modularity' as emphasized one of these principles, and its downside when it comes to modularization; see PLATE 2019 conference
+- 'modularity' as emphasized one of these principles, and its downside when it comes to modularization; Conference paper at PLATE 2019 (Product Lifetimes and the Environment), Berlin/Germany

-- proposals for alternative IC technology, so proto-practices (Transition Design): with a product-service-systems (PSS) business model applied, both hard and soft matter (operating systems, service design) considered (poster: Borrowed(4)Use Mobile, 2019), as well as desirable-future technologies incorporated
+- proposals for alternative IC technology, so proto-practices (Transition Design): "Single Use goes Circular"-Journal paper at JSR; with product-service-systems (PSS) applied, and both hard and soft matter (operating systems, service design) considered (poster: Borrowed(4)Use Mobile, 2019); business-side (futuring sustainable business models) study = work in progress

 - Junge, Ines & van der Velden, Maja (2018).
 Obsolescence in Information and Communication Technology: A Critical Discourse Analysis, In David G. Kreps; Charles Melvin Ess; Louise Leenen & Kai K. Kimppa (ed.), This Changes Everything - ICT and Climate Change: What Can We Do?. springer.
 ISBN 978-3-319-99605-9.
 14. s 188 - 201 Show summary